Bernullys/curso_cs50_python/README.md

             super() #is a function that refers to the parent class.
 It can be used to find the method with a certain name in an object's superclass.

         #Magic Methods
-            #Are special methods which hable double underscores at the beginning and end of their names.
+            #Are special methods which has double underscores at the beginning and end of their names.
 Also known as dunders.
             #They are used to create functionality that can't be represent as a normal method.
             #Magic methods for common operators: (There are equivalent r methods for all magic methods)